 Everywhere I turn these days, from the new Adam Curtis documentary to the Bitcoin-heads on Twitter, I hear about Sunday, August 15, 1971.
-On that evening, Richard Nixon, after conferring with his advisors in a weird weekend at Camp David, went on TV and announced he was taking the US dollar off the gold standard, ending the “Bretton Woods system.”
+On that evening, Richard Nixon, conferring with his advisors in a weird weekend at Camp David, went on TV and announced he was taking the US dollar off the gold standard.
+Nixon ended the “Bretton Woods system.”

-I’ve always had an interest in the Bretton Woods system, because it was worked out at the Mount Washington Hotel in Bretton Woods*, New Hampshire.
-My dad and I used to go cross-country skiing up there.
+Always had an interest in the Bretton Woods system.
+Worked out at the Mount Washington Hotel in Bretton Woods*, New Hampshire.
+My dad and I went cross-country skiing up there.

-The hotel shut up for winter had a grand, imposing, and spooky quality.
+The hotel shut up for winter had a spooky, imposing quality.

 President Franklin Roosevelt proposed the conference site, the Mount Washington Hotel, as a ploy (successful, as it turned out) to win over a likely opponent of the pact, New Hampshire senator Charles Tobey.

 That’s from Michael A. Martorelli’s review of Benn Steil’s book about the conference, The Battle of Bretton Woods: John Maynard Keynes, Harry Dexter White, and the Making of a New World Order.